nanineelapu/Ecommerce/README.md

 Website designed for to get detail understanding and approch ,how the Ecommerce website interface works.

+Used Angular JS Framework to get effective website layers.

-**Note: The sources and assets are used in the web design are from adobe-firefly anf @unsplah.com**
+**Note: The sources and assets are used in the web design are from adobe-firefly and @unsplah.com**

+//At Present responsive not added

 ![image](https://github.com/user-attachments/assets/8b1037da-69c0-45d9-9d36-c76b56afd913)